Max Frequency

 Memory Card is a real-ish time, raw, drip feed newsletter of his creative process for telling these stories.
 It’s how The Thing™ gets made.
 You can sign up below.
 (Look down)

-It's all powered by Max Frequency and patrons.
+It's all powered by Max Frequency.

 Wanna see The Thing™?
 Check it out on YouTube.
 Read it on The Blog.